Sharhorod: World War II

+According to the Yad Vashem database, the number of Jews who lived in Shargorod whose names are available, including the deportees, who died in the Holocaust was 2,652.
+Out of these, 124 Jews whose names are listed in the Yad Vashem database had lived in Ukraine before the war.
+Out of these, 93 had lived in Shargorod before the war, and some had been killed by the Germans before the arrival of the Romanians.
+Before the war, 2,145 of those who died during the Holocaust in Shargorod had lived in Romania before the war according to the Yad Vashem database.
+Out of them, 1,672 had lived in Bukovina before the war.
+Out of these, 673 had lived in Suceava before the war, while 566 had lived in Campulung Moldovenesc.
+Moreover, 76 had lived in Bessarabia before the war, while 301 had lived in Dorohoi and the adjacent localities.
+Among the latter, many who died came from smaller towns in Dorohoi County and their adjacent villages, namely Darabani (58 dead), Mihaileni (14 people), and Saveni (9 people).
+Shargorod was one of the minority of the localities localities in Transnistria where most Bessarabian Jewish deportees survived the Holocaust.
+Most of the Bessarabian Jews who died in Shargorod whose names are known came from the city of Hotin and Hotin County.

 Religious buildings

 Orthodox

 There is the St. Nicolas Orthodox Monastery, which was founded in Shargorod in 1719, initially constructed in 1782, and finally built in 1806–1818.

 Catholic

 There is the St. Florian Catholic Cathedral, which was opened in Shargorod on November 3, 1525.

 Jewish

 There is the Synagogue, which was built in Shargorod in 1589.

 Culture

 The international modern arts festival "Art-City: Shargorod" is conducted in Shargorod.

 Professional painters, amateur painters, art collectors and tourists from various countries like to attend the international modern arts festival "Art-City: Shargorod".

 Transportation

 Railway transportation

 The name of nearest railway station is the Yaroshenka railway station.
 The distance to the nearest railway station is 28 km.

 Automobile transportation

 There is a bus station downtown.
 The distance to Zmerynka is 37 km.
 The distance to Bar, Ukraine is around 60 km.
-The distance to Vinnytsia is 80,8 km.
+The distance to Vinnytsia is 80.8 km.
 The distance to Kyiv is 330 km.